stepansnigirev/workshop_advbitcoin/developer-participants-notes.md

   * On the IDE run all the tests or soecific ones
 * Add breakpoints and debug the tests
 * Add breakpoints and debug the application (port 5000)

+# Setup hardware-hacking (Stepan)
+* Download the firmware from somewhere and deploy on hardware

+# Coinselection (Kim)

+* Investigate current aspects relevant to coinselection
+* Think and define the different steps to implement
+* Implement list on UI
+* adjust controller (test?!)
+* adjust createpsbt-method (test!)

+* take unconfimed transaction into account

+* Hide UI (extended functionality) with javascript

+# Advanced Transaction-verification on hardwarewallet (Stepan)